FastVM/paka/readme.md

-# Paka & Purr
+# Paka

 Paka is a language designed to be everything that I want in a language.
-The default compiler for this language is called Purr, it targets MiniVM.
+The default compiler for this language is written in paka, it targets MiniVM.

 ## Examples